footystakepool/fspmm/_pages/about.md

 # Welcome to the footystakepool site.

-We are a new stakepool on the cardano blockchain and hope to be minting blocks pretty soon!
+We are a new independent Cardano stake pool and need your support!